Parameter Synthesis for Markov Models: Covering the Parameter Space: Introduction

 The probabilities in all these systems are deliberately left unspecified.
 They can later be determined in order to optimise some performance or dependability measure.
-Likewise, in early stages of reliable system design, the concrete failure rate of components~\cite{Cousineau2009} is left unspecified.
-Optimally, analyses in this stage may even guide the choice of a concrete component from a particular manufacturer.
+Dually, some systems should be robust for all (reasonable) failure rates.
+For example, a network protocol should ensure a reasonable quality of service for each reasonable channel quality.